2009 Cricket World Cup Qualifier

-The 2009 ICC World Cup Qualifier was a cricket tournament that took place in April 2009 in South Africa.
+The 2009 ICC Cricket World Cup Qualifier was a cricket tournament that took place in April 2009 in South Africa.
 It was the final part of the Cricket World Cup qualification process for the 2011 Cricket World Cup.

-The tournament is the renamed version of the ICC Trophy, and was the final event of the 2007–09 ICC World Cricket League.
+The tournament was the renamed version of the ICC Trophy, and was the final event of the 2007–09 ICC World Cricket League.

 Teams

 The following teams, who attained One Day International status from the previous World Cup, and who made up Division One of the World Cricket League qualified automatically.
-Kenya did not play in the last 2 qualifying tournaments as they were the first associate team to gain ODI status and thus qualified for the last 2 World Cups automatically but are no longer guaranteed ODI status and will once again need to compete in the qualifying tournament.
+Kenya had not played in the last 2 qualifying tournaments as they were the first associate team to gain ODI status and thus qualified for the 2 previous World Cups automatically but were no longer guaranteed ODI status and once again needed to compete in the qualifying tournament.